RedSky246/mcp-server/README.md

 # Burp Suite MCP Server Extension

+> This forked repository includes the MCP function to create scans with custom configurations and adds an auto-deny checkbox for non allowed targets.

 ## Overview

 Integrate Burp Suite with AI Clients using the Model Context Protocol (MCP).